remora-3d-graphics/geant4-remora/README.md

 - [ ] TODO: FIGURE OUT HOW TO SEND IN CHUNKS. maybe the wrapper that the server sends has "CMD{JSON}DONE" or something and the client will keep receiving until "DONE" is read.
 - [ ] If client presses the 'x' the server doesn't register that it left.
 - [ ] Sometimes not all clients get all messages.
 For example one client got 2 shapes and not the third.
+- [ ] The shapes are missing one connecting line each

 # Useful websites
 - [Helpful tips about mutexes](https://stackoverflow.com/questions/4989451/mutex-example-tutorial)